Islamic Dawa Party: 2003 American invasion

 Most leaders of Al-Dawa remained in exile in Iran and elsewhere until the American invasion of Iraq in 2003.
-During this period, some of its factions moved to SCIRI.
+During this period, some of its factions moved to the SCIRI.
 Al-Dawa Party, took part in the 2002 Iraqi opposition's London conference in support of the invasion.

 Recent development

 The Iraqi Islamic Dawa Party re-elected Nouri al-Maliki, Prime Minister of Iraq between 2006 and 2014, as its secretary-general in July 2019.

 According to Harith Hassan of the Carnegie Middle East Center, Islamic Dawa was Iraq's leading party from 2003 to 2018, but during this time "its commitment to building an Islamic state waned and its priorities were shaped increasingly by the challenges of governance and the pursuit of clientelist politics".
 It has felt compelled to focus on ethnosectarian (Shia) identity, political patronage, and the division of petroleum export spoils to win support, instead of selling its ideology and political programs to voters.
-As of 2019, it has become "divided by internal factions" and lost its "political relevance".
+In 2019, according to some analysts it had become "divided by internal factions".

+In 2026, Dawa Party leader al-Maliki was nominated for the Iraqi premiership.

+Following the assassination of Ali Khamenei during the 2026 Iran war, Dawa Party leader Nouri al-Maliki pledged allegiance to the new supreme leader of Iran, Mojtaba Khamenei.